 By the early 1960s, the College was buying all the nearby properties it could purchase, sometimes using endowment funds at the expense of scholarships or operating budgets.
 The College needed more space to expand, but many trustees and President George Grice were also seeking to remove low-income renters and African Americans from the neighborhood.
 Minutes from a 1962 Board meeting state that “parcels of property now on the market are paralleled by an increase of Negro tenants and owners occupying houses and apartments in the area of Coming Street south of Calhoun.”
 The College, which had long been a city college, had gone private in 1949 under President Grice in order to avoid integration.
 Segregationist efforts ultimately failed; the College began admitting black students in 1967 and became a state institution in 1970.

 The Preservation Society gave the College a Carolopolis Award for saving 14 Green St. from demolition in 1964.
 For a few years in the 1960s, the College rented it to the Junior League of Charleston, a women’s volunteer service organization, which operated Horizon House, a residence for troubled children.
 The College renovated the house in 1972-73, after Green Street had become the pedestrian-only Green Way.
 It was used as a women’s dormitory until 2013.
-Currently 14 Green Way is home to the College's Center for Sustainable Development.
+Currently 14 Green Way is home to the College's Office of Multicultural Student Programs and Services.
 Renovated in 2018, the house now has solar panels that generate about 25 percent of its energy.